microlinkhq/html-get/README.md

 Generally this approach better than a simple GET request from the target URL, but because you need to wait for dom events, prerendering could be slow and in some scenario unnecessary (sites that use server side rendering could be resolved with a simple GET).

-**html-get** bring the best of both worlds, doing the following algorithm:
+**get-html** bring the best of both worlds, doing the following algorithm:

-- Determinate if the target URL actually needs prerendering (internally it has a [whitelisted of popular site domains](https://github.com/Kikobeats/html-get/blob/master/src/auto-domains.js) that don't need it).
+- Determinate if the target URL actually needs prerendering (internally it has a [whitelisted of popular site domains](https://github.com/Kikobeats/get-html/blob/master/src/auto-domains.js) that don't need it).
 - If it needs prerendering, perform the action using Headless technology, blocking ads trackers requests for speed up the process, trying to resolve the main request in the minimum amount of time.
 - If it does not need prerendering or prerendering fails for any reason (for example, timeout), the request will be resolved doing a GET request.